Razi Muhammed

-Razi Muhammed born May 21, 1969 is an Indian film maker based in Kerala, India.
+Razi Muhammed is an Indian film maker based in Kerala, India.
 Razi Muhammed did his BFA in Applied Arts at College of Fine Arts Trivandrum and his MFA in Illustration and Photography at Maharaja Sayajirao University of Baroda.
 Then joined in Film and Television Institute of India and got his Diploma in Cinema with specialisation in Scenic Design in first class with first rank.

-Four of his diploma films as art director (Athmiyam, Repentance, Moment of 10 years and Fire) were selected for the Indian Panorama Directorate of Film Festivals and achieved national and international awards.
-He has worked as illustrator for magazines, as graphic designer, as stage designer for theatre productions, large scale stage shows and other events in India and abroad, and as art director for feature films, short films, television shows, documentaries and music videos.

-Muhammed directed Velutha Rathrikal, an adaptation of Fyodor Dostoevsky's White Nights.
-The film won the Kerala State Film Awards for Best adapted script 2015.
-The film Cinematography done by Shehnad Jalal.
+He directed Velutha Rathrikal, an adaptation of Fyodor Dostoevsky's White Nights.